-Internships are unpaid work opportunities for students who wish to explore careers and occupations relevant to their field which can be taken on either a volunteer or a variable credit basis.
-Students should contact their advisers or departmental internship coordinators for more information about internship opportunities, academic requirements, and how to register for them.
+Internships are unpaid work opportunities for students who wish to explore careers and occupations relevant to their field, which can be taken on either a volunteer or a variable credit basis.
+Students should contact their advisors or departmental internship coordinators for more information about internship opportunities and academic requirements, and how to register for them.
 Most departments have specific internship courses (variable credits), often requiring an independent study contract.
-For summer internships or internships out of the area try the links on the sidebar to locate potential placements.
+For summer internships or internships out of the area, try the links on the sidebar to locate potential placements.

 - On-Campus Examples: Public Relations, Castellani Museum, Information Technology

-- Off-Campus Examples: Buffalo News, U.S. Marshall Service, Washington DC internship program, CBS Internship program, Target Corporation, Political Campaigns/Offices, Roswell Park Cancer Institute.
+- Off-Campus Examples: The Buffalo News, U.S. Marshall's Service, Washington D.C. internship program, CBS Internship Program, Target Corporation, political campaigns/offices, Roswell Park Cancer Institute

 - On-Campus Examples: Niagara Athletics

-- Off-Campus Examples: Buffalo Sabres, Boys & Girls Club, Customs & Border Protection, Niagara Falls Memorial Medical Center, Buffalo Philarmonic Orchestra, Shea's Performing Arts Center, Buffalo News.
+- Off-Campus Examples: Buffalo Sabres, Boys & Girls Club, Customs & Border Protection, Niagara Falls Memorial Medical Center, Buffalo Philharmonic Orchestra, Shea's Performing Arts Center, The Buffalo News

-Volunteering is an easy way to increase your work or major related experience, especially if your schedule is too complicated for an internship or Co-op.
+Volunteering is an easy way to increase your work or major related experience, especially if your schedule is too complicated for an internship or co-op.
 For more about research opportunities, click here.
-Opportunities relevant to your major may be available through your faculty, community, or the Learn & Serve Office on campus.
-No special paperwork is necessary for volunteering, but students volunteering in the community should consider registering their hours with the Learn & Serve office in O'Shea Hall.
+Opportunities relevant to your major may be available through your faculty, community, or the Learn and Serve Office on campus.
+No special paperwork is necessary for volunteering, but students volunteering in the community should consider registering their hours with the Learn & Serve Office in Bailo Hall.

-- Off-Campus Examples: Volunteering for political campaigns, Learn & Serve Opportunities.
+- Off-Campus Examples: Volunteering for political campaigns, Learn and Serve opportunities